 According to the BC government, homelessness in Vancouver will end in 2015.
 While I am sure that there are indeed well intention-ed persons working diligently on this very lofty goal, I think what’s missing here, is the bigger picture.

-As long as the priorities of the government are on real state development, investing, and capital, what we end up with is displacement for those who have lived in the only affordable homes in the city, for those (rather unfortunately) living below the poverty line.
+As long as the priorities of the government are on real state development, investing, and capital, what we end up with is the displacement for those who have lived in the only affordable homes in the city, for those (rather unfortunately) living below the poverty line.
 The fact that anyone is forced to live below the poverty line is another topic.
 I digress.

-In 2009, the low-income cut-offs (LICOs) – also known as the poverty line – for after tax incomes were as follows:
+In 2009, the low-income cut-offs (LICOs) – also known as the poverty line – for after-tax incomes were as follows:

 1 person: $18,421